cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--info}

 ## Creating a NAND Backup
-1. Launch `dumpTool.nds` using GodMode9i.
+1. Navigate your SD card using GodMode9i to find and launch `dumpTool.nds`.
 2. Follow the on-screen prompt to begin the NAND backup.
-  - This will take several minutes (around 7)
+  - This will take several minutes (around seven).
+Please be patient.
-3. Press Start to exit when it is completed.
+3. Hit the `START` button on your Nintendo DSi to exit when it is completed.
+  - If it shuts down your system, it's to be expected.
+Launch the exploit again (using the steps above) but head to the next section.

+Store this NAND backup in a safe location; it's a failsafe if you mess up.
+You would also need it if you'd like to install hiyaCFW.
+{: .notice--warning}

 The SHA1 hash of the `nand.bin` will not match the hash stored in `nand.bin.sha1`.
-This is because dumpTool adds additional data to the `nand.bin` file after the SHA1 hash is calculated.
+This is because dumpTool adds additional data known as a NO$GBA footer to the `nand.bin` file after the SHA1 hash is calculated.
 You can use the [HiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases){:target="_blank"} to create a copy without the footer.
 {: .notice--info}

-Store this NAND backup in a safe location; it's a failsafe if you mess up.
-You would also need it if you'd like to install hiyaCFW.

 ## Installing Unlaunch
-1. Launch `UNLAUNCH.DSI`.
+1. Navigate your SD card using GodMode9i to find and launch `UNLAUNCH.DSI`.
 2. Navigate to `Install now`.
   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please read our [FAQ](/faq)
 3. When completed, reboot (power down and power back on) your system in order to verify Unlaunch installed properly.